+977-9841273869 (Babu Karki) Great Himalaya on WhatsApp Great Himalaya on Viber

 Overview

 A trek to Everest Base Camp tops the bucket list for many trekkers.
 And the reason is obvious.
 The trail meanders along the foot of snow giants and the views of Everest and other imposing peaks are simply astonishing.
-And adding Gokyo & Cho La pass makes it magical.
+And adding Gokyo Valley & Cho La pass makes it magical.

 Everest Base camp Trekking With Gokyo Lake is demands good physical shape: you must be able to walk for 6 – 7 hours a day on rugged mountain terrain.
 If you are in doubts to your physical ability, No Problem, Our professional mountain guide and staff will handle everything; they understands your interest, needs and above all take care of your safety along the way.
 We will ascend gradually making sure that we avoid mountain sickness and acclimatize as per schedule.